 One could also think about integrating this theory, probably using Lie groupoids instead of Lie groups.
 Often it is of advantage if underlying curvatures are flat when it is about integrability, which may mean that $\nabla$ needs to be flat for a suitable integration and that may be a further argument for assuming that the theory is already pre-classical.
 However, since we used the basic connection to define infinitesimal gauge transformations, which is always flat in our context, we may or may not have solved a certain problem in integrating CYMH GTs.

-Another possible plan is to go back to the example of unit octonions. $\mathbb{S}^7$ is a Moufang loop and its corresponding tangent space at its neutral element is a so-called Malcev algebra.
+Another possible plan is to go back to the example of unit octonions. $\mathbb{S}^7$ is a Moufang loop and its corresponding tangent space at its neutral element is an algebra known as Malcev algebra.
 Hence, this example may show that a suitable new formulation of gauge theory may be in replacing Lie groups and Lie algebras with Moufang loops and Malcev algebras, respectively.
 In a private talk to Alessandra Frabetti I learned that one seemingly only needs the structure of Moufang loops for renormalizations such that it might be fruitful to develop a gauge theory using that notion.

 \textbf{\emph{Thanks}} for reading and your support!
 Do not hesitate to ask me further questions.
 I wish you a nice and pleasant time.

 \textbf{Acknowledgements about finances:} This work was produced within the scope of the NCCR SwissMAP which was funded by the Swiss National Science Foundation.
 I would like to thank the Swiss National Science Foundation for their financial support.